fengjixuchui/HyperVisor-Injector/README.md

 - Anti-Cheat Emulator ( allowing you to do anything you want practically )

-## purpose of release ?
-i dont have a lot of time since im very busy, another reason being i want to give everyone a chance to step into the internal cheating field and let people have the ability to inject into many anti-cheat protected games without worry.

-future source may be released :)

 # games ive tested on so far